Allimore Green

 It is the location of a Site of Special Scientific Interest, a Common of Wetland Meadow, in the care of the Staffordshire Wildlife Trust.
 The site supports more than 140 species of vascular plants including 5 orchids, two of which are found nowhere else in Staffordshire.
 The Staffordshire Wildlife Trust describe the varied history of the site:

-As a parish common, the site experienced a chequered history of management with local parishioners grazing their livestock and cutting hay, and reports of gypsies regularly using the Common for their horses and coppicing the alder trees.
-There have also been attempts to drain the site by excavating ditches on three sides of the Common and a central ditch through the southern half of the pasture.
-Fortunately these attempts have not been successful - the Common still has poor drainage with the ironic added benefit of several areas of open water habitat.

 Somewhat appropriately, the name Allimore means 'the path through the marsh'.